 Education Queensland and Industry Partnership (EQIP) is a unique not-for-profit initiative that was formed in 2009 to act as a central management body for the various vocational education training programs across the three State high schools in Gladstone.
 Prior to the establishment of this initiative, Education Queensland and industry were separately managing, administering and funding over 9 different industry-school partnerships delivering work-ready students in Gladstone.

 In 2008, Education Queensland and Rio Tinto Alcan initiated the Clever Recruiting Gladstone Study to identify options that would create efficiencies in governance, management, and public interface of these various programs and allow for the introduction of new programs to align with changing needs.
 The outcomes of the Clever Recruiting Gladstone Study were:

-- An overarching centre be created to represent for all major providers and that this be managed by a central coordinator who oversees the new ‘one-stop-shop’.
+- An overarching centre was created to represent all major providers and that this be managed by a central coordinator who oversees the new ‘one-stop-shop’.

 - The partnership was designed to widen the reach of alternative education opportunities that are available to students from State high schools.

 - The new model is led by industry representatives through a board and that long term funding commitments and risk sharing be integral to the operations and sustainability of the various programs.

 - Through active participation on the board and individual program advisory committees, local schools, business and industry have input into the foundation programs and influence the skillset the students gain.